IsaacAKAJupiter/joplin-url-meta/README.md

 - Fixed an issue related to how the `~` (tilde) hiding worked.
   - If the URL had path (more than just the FQDN), it would not remain clickable.

+### v1.0.13

+- Fixed issue where titles on mobile had a green background and blue text.

 ## Roadmap/Known Issues